github-linguist/linguist/CONTRIBUTING.md

 1. Add an entry for your language to [`languages.yml`][languages].
    Omit the `language_id` field for now.
 1. Add a syntax-highlighting grammar for your language using:

    ```bash
    script/add-grammar https://github.com/JaneSmith/MyGrammar
    ```

    This command will analyze the grammar and, if no problems are found, add it to the repository.
    If problems are found, please report them to the grammar maintainer as you will otherwise be unable to add it.

    **Please only add grammars that have [one of these licenses][licenses].**
 1. Add samples for your language to the [samples directory][samples] in the correct subdirectory.
+   We prefer examples of real-world code showing common usage.
+   The more representative of the structure of the language, the better.

+   **"Hello world" examples will not be accepted.**
 1. Generate a unique ID for your language by running `script/update-ids`.
 1. Open a pull request, linking to [GitHub search results][search-example] showing in-the-wild usage.
    Please state clearly the license covering the code in the samples.
    Link directly to the original source if possible.
    If you wrote the sample specifically for the PR and are happy for it to be included under the MIT license that covers Linguist, you can state this instead.

-In addition, if your new language defines an extension that's already listed in [`languages.yml`][languages] (such as `.foo`) then sometimes a few more steps will need to be taken:
+In addition, if your new language defines an extension that is already listed in [`languages.yml`][languages] and associated with another language, then a few more steps will need to be taken:

-1. Make sure that example `.foo` files are present in the [samples directory][samples] for each language that uses `.foo`.
+1. Make sure that at least two example `.foo` files are present in the [samples directory][samples] for each language that uses `.foo`.
-1. Test the performance of the Bayesian classifier with a relatively large number (1000s) of sample `.foo` files (ping **@lildude** to help with this).
+1. If the two languages look vaguely similar, or one of the languages has uniquely identifiable characteristics, consider writing a [heuristic][] to help with the classification.
-   This ensures we're not misclassifying files.
-1. If the Bayesian classifier does a bad job with the sample `.foo` files, then a [heuristic][] may need to be written to help.

 Remember, the goal here is to try and avoid false positives!